evansbenj/XT_WW_WZ_WY/2025_mel_to_Germany.md

 grep '	Chr8	' XT_to_germany_mel_alignments.paf > XT_to_germany_mel_alignments_Chr8_hitz_only.paf
 ```

-Then I extracted the ones with a match length of at least 1000:
+Then I extracted the ones within Chr8 with a match length of at least 1000:
 ```
 awk '$10>999' XT_to_germany_mel_alignments_Chr8_hitz_only.paf > XT_to_germany_mel_alignments_Chr8_hitz_only_matching_gt_1000.paf
 ```